RegisGraptin/cross-chain-asset-manager/front/README.md

 Check out the [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

 // TODO: Remarks for 1Inch: the address used are in lower case not real address formatting
+// TODO: API doc - where is the field description of the output??